-The first idea of detecting failure in biomaterial by way of measuring changes in skin surface impedance is given to us by our client.
+The first idea of detecting failure in biomaterial by way of measuring changes in skin surface impedance was proposed by our client.
 Different materials possess different impedances which depend on their characteristic properties such as geometry and atomic structure, Impedance spectroscopy is a powerful method and has various applications in the field of bioinstrumentation due to its ability to investigate the activity of charges in the bulk or interfacial regions of any kind of material regardless of its state (Macdonald, 1987).
-Therefore, as an embedded material undergoes any structural or electrical changes due to failure, the changes in impedance can theoretically be detected by way of skin surface electrode.
+Therefore, as an embedded material undergoes any structural or electrical changes due to failure, the changes in impedance can theoretically be detected noninvasively by way of body surface electrodes.
 An example of impedance spectroscopy application is the impedance plethysmography.
 It is used to measure thoracic impedance that can be correlated to the air volume in the lungs.
-In order to apply this theory into our project; it is crucial to use high frequency AC source, in the range of 100 kHz, to protect the heart from any damages, since human heart is very sensitive to low frequency currents (Webster, 2004).
+In order to apply this theory for our project; it is crucial to use a high frequency ac source, in the range of 100 kHz, to protect the heart from fibrillation, since human heart is very sensitive to low frequency currents (Webster, 2004).

-The circuit design for measuring impedance of a certain object is quite easy to build.
-All elements needed for the circuit are available in bioinstrumentation laboratory: resistors, op-amps, wires and an AC generator.
+The circuit design for measuring the impedance of a certain object is quite easy to build.
+All elements needed for the circuit are available in bioinstrumentation laboratory: resistors, opamps, wires and an ac generator.
 This simple circuit gives a good outlook at the possibility of constructing a hand-held prototype, which is ideal for our client.
 However, biomaterials often have significantly higher impedance than our physiological body fluid, which has a pH of 7.4 and consists of mostly free flowing ions.
 Therefore, if current is applied by way of skin electrodes, it will take the path of least resistance, through the free flowing ions, rather than through the biomaterials, shown in figure 1.
-Due to this fact, we will not be able to detect the impedance of biomaterials surrounded by physiological fluid intact or otherwise.
+Due to this fact, it is unlikely that we will be able to detect the impedance of biomaterials surrounded by physiological fluid, intact or otherwise.